How long does it take to sell a house in the UK?

 What causes house sales to collapse

 Going through all of this and still not completing is more common than sellers realise.
-Around 30% of agreed sales fall through before completion.
+In Q1 2026, between 22.5% and 25.8% of agreed UK sales fell through before completion, and the wider withdrawal rate (sales abandoned at some stage by either party) reached 46% to 48%.
 Understanding why helps you manage the risk.

 Chain collapse